DuncanDoyle/katacoda/brms-loan-application-on-openshift/creating-a-rules-project/create-rules-project.md

 <img src="../../assets/brms-select-loan-repository.png" width="400" />

+Now that we've selected the correct repository, we can create our project.

 1. Click on *Authoring -> Project Authoring”*
 2. Click on *New Item -> Project*
 3. Provide the following details: